Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-There’s nothing quite as comforting as a bowl of piping hot soup, especially when it’s inside a Homemade Bread Bowl!
+There’s nothing quite as comforting as a bowl of piping hot soup, especially when it’s inside a golden brown and fluffy homemade bread bowl!

 Your family will think your dinner was catered by some fancy café.
 They don’t have to know these are actually quite simple to make!